-The in-depth days of yoga practice and study will broaden and deepen your understanding of yoga and refine your practice skills both on and off the mat.
+The in-depth days of yoga study, discussion and practice will broaden and deepen your understanding of yoga and refine your practice skills both on and off the mat.
 With inspiration for your home practice and enhancing everyday life.

 - Primary themed asana (postures), practice and detailed exploration to include a wide range of accessible adaptations

 - Developing your understanding and experience of pranayama (breathwork)

 - Developing your understanding and experience of meditational practices